day8/re-frame/docs/on-dynamics.md

 Declarative programming means saying "make _X_ happen", but not needing to specify how.

-So, it abstracts away the process, and it collapses the associated dynamics.
+So, it abstracts away the process, which collapses the associated dynamics.

 re-frame has a lot of "declarative" happening.
 Reagent is a powerful declarative DOM capability.
 Events are declarative.
 Effects are declarative.
 The Signal Graph is declarative.

-And all this "declarative" is done with data-based DSLs, as is the Lisp way.
+And all this "declarative" is done with data-based DSLs, as is the Clojure way.

 !!!
 Note "Data DSLs"
     Have you noticed that "declarative" is better when the DSL is defined in data?

     For example, Hiccup is an excellent DSL, and it is data.
 In the simple case, just data literals, but computation can be added to generate the data.
     SQL is string-based.
 As literals that's okay, but it completely sucks if we have to start computing the string.
     And regexs?
 Oof.
 A string-based DSL for a powerful, occasionally surprising computational paradigm.
-Forget "now you have two problems".
-Now you have an N x N matrix of interacting problems.

 ## State Management